smtmarie/fitnesstracker/README.md

 Workout Tracker

-Already provided with the front end code in the my `Develop` folder, this project required me to create a Mongo database with a Mongoose schema and handle routes with Express.
+This full stack development project required me to create a Mongo database with a Mongoose schema and handle routes with Express.

 ## User Story